Custom Operators

 - If the operator raises

-TypeError, Edictum treats it as apolicy_error(fail-closed — the contract fires). - If the operator raises any other exception, Edictum treats it the same way (fail-closed).
+TypeError, Edictum treats it as apolicy_error(fail-closed — the rule fires). - If the operator raises any other exception, Edictum treats it the same way (fail-closed).

 - Missing fields are never passed to custom operators.
 When a selector resolves to a missing or null field, the expression evaluates to